 - 2.1 The application site is accessed via two vehicular access points on the northern side of Harefield Road, Rickmansworth.
-It is located between part of the car park serving a Tesco store to the west, and a row of terraced dwellings to the east.
+It is located between part of the car park serving a Tesco Store to the west, and a row of terraced dwellings to the east.
 The northern boundary of the site is marked by the Grand Union Canal, with a number of canal boat moorings present adjacent to this northern boundary.
 The southern boundary is Harefield Road and is marked by fencing and a row of mature trees (primarily Hornbeam, Birch, Horse Chestnut and Lime). - 2.2 The site contains a number of buildings.
 To the west is a two storey office building, clad in corrugated metal and with a shallow pitched roof.
 To the immediate north and south of the building is a large expanse of hardstanding used for parking refuse and other operational vehicles.
 There are also a number of small sheds and stores to the side and rear of this office building.
 The hardstanding to the east of this office building is part of the main vehicular route through the site. - 2.3 Beyond this, to the northern part of the site is land owned and operated by Thames Water.
 This falls outside of the application site, and contains a single building and a number of trees.
 To the south of this is a large metal clad workshop building, used for vehicle repair and maintenance.
-To the east of this building are two stacked porta-cabins providing further office accommodation.
+At the time of the previous applications, porta-cabins were in situ.
+These have since been removed from the site.
 The hardstanding to the north and east of this is generally available for staff car parking. - 2.4 The north and western part of the site is within Flood Zone 2 and 3.
-The site is opposite a pair of Grade II Listed Buildings (21 and 25 Harefield Road).
+The site is opposite a pair of Grade II Listed Buildings (No.21 and No.25 Harefield Road).